objcio/articles/2015-02-09-photo-extension.md

 ## Conclusion

-Before iOS 8 there was no way for a 3rd party developer to provide functionality to the user anywhere other than within their own app.
+Prior to iOS 8 there was no way for a 3rd party developer to provide functionality to the user anywhere other than within their own app.
 Extensions have changed this - with the photo editing extension in particular allowing you to put your code right into the heart of the Photos app.
 Despite the slightly convoluted many-tap workflow, the photo editing extension uses the power of the Photos framework to provide a coherent and integrated user experience.

 Resumable editing has traditionally been reserved for use in desktop photo collection applications such as Aperture or Lightroom.
 Creating a common